-The robust Prime system takes advantage of PSTN and/or GSM connectivity and is compatible with all of EL's wireless keypads and other peripherals.
-Service providers and end-users can customize Prime in all its essential functions: SMS event notifications, remote installation of software, upgrades, audio communication, range extension and more.
+Prime is a basic, reliable and robust security system using one-way wireless FM technology.
+The system uses PSTN and GSM connectivity and is compatible with all of EL's wireless keypads and peripherals.
+Prime supports variable applications such as SMS event notifications, remote programming and maintenance, audio communication or range extension.

-Business Strategy
+1.2 Business Strategy